The Rich Khan Badma: Torghut people

 In a tale from the Torghut of Karasahr, collected by Adam Benningsen with the title "Сказка о Буджин-Дава-хан" ("The Tale of Budjin-Dava-Khan"), Budjin-Dava-Khan has 500 wives, but no son yet.
 He has a hound named Khasar, which he sets lose one day and follow its trail.
 He reaches a large house; inside, a mother and her three daughters.
 He spies on their conversation: the elder sister promises that, if she marries Budjin-Dava-Khan, she will prepare a 9 course meal for 500 people with a single egg; the middle sister that, with the wool of a single she-goat, she can weave a carpet large enough for the Khan and his retinue, and the youngest promises to bear him a son of gold and a girl of silver.
 The Khan decides to marry all three women.
 The elder sisters fulfill their boasts and become co-wives of the khan and conspire with the other 500 wives to replace the khan's children with puppies.
 They seek the services of Цок-Тырыл тушмыла (Tsok-Tyryl tushmyla), who places the twins in a golden box, in a silver box, in a copper box, in an iron box, in a wooden box and wraps it in a leather bag.
 The boxes float downstream and are found by a fishing couple.
 After 11 years, the fisherman dies, but asks the golden boy to visit his grave one night.
-The boy goes and gains a mighty gray horse, equipped wih weapons and armor.
+The boy goes and gains a mighty gray horse, equipped with weapons and armor.
 He eventually meets Budjin-Dava-Khan, who notices the boy's extraordinariness.
 The eldest khatun, named Mani-Dara, goes to the twins' house and convinces the silver girl to seek a branch of the tree saikhan-saglar (guarded by three many-headed Mangyt-khais) and a maiden named Saikhan-Sarane, daughter of Zandan-tengir, as a wife for her brother.
 Saikhan-Sarane restores petrified people to life, and resurrects the twins' mother.

 Relation to other tales

 In a late-19th century article, Grigory Potanin argued that an Asian version of the Epic of King Gesar might have had elements that appear in these tales: Geser's father, a king named Гумен-хан (Gumen-Khan) listens to the promises of three sisters; he marries the third sister, who promises to bear him a hero named Geser.
-However, her sisters replace the boy for an animal and the abandon the child (Gesar) in the lake.
+However, her sisters replace the boy for an animal and abandon the child (Gesar) in the lake.
 Potanin also saw a parallel to a Tibetan tale with a very similar narrative from the Norwu-preng'va/Erdeniin Tobchi.